ecclesmosque/ecclesmosque.github.io/README.md

 ## What is this?

-This is repo contains the soruce code for The Eccles and Salford Islāmic Society website.
-See the deployed website at [ecclesmosque.org.uk](https://ecclesmosque.org.uk/).
+This is repository contains the source code for The Eccles and Salford Islamic Society website.
+See the deployed website at [https://ecclesmosque.org.uk](https://ecclesmosque.org.uk/).

 ## Getting Started
 The site is built using `Jekyll` and `github-pages` and hosted on [GitHub Pages](https://pages.github.com/).